ssc-sp/datahub-docs/UserGuide/Migration/PostgreSQL.md

 ## C. Offboard PostgreSQL from POC

-Using the dump files created in the first step, you can offboard your PostgreSQL databases from the POC environment by storing the dump files for future use or archiving them.
+Use the dump files created in Part 1 above, then you can offboard your PostgreSQL databases from the POC environment by storing the dump files for future use or archiving them.

+## D. Support

+If you encounter any issues during the migration process, please contact the Federal Science DataHub support team by submitting a Support Request.
+Our team is happy to assist with migration or offboarding your database.